susan-davis/stellar-core/EPISODES.md

 ## Want To Fit In

-- Kwom parent objects to child choosing service; Player must side one way or the other.
-Supporting the crewmember worsens things with the Kwom; supporting the parent worsens morale and loses the best crew performance in that billet, with the replacement being the worst.
 - Kwom coup d'etat, linked to Harmony, simultaneous with outer colony unrest.
 Who's behind it?
 - Player and Kaur end up on opposite sides of the Union/Alliance split, to put a viewpoint inside the Alliance.
 - Things get worse with the Quellans (Chekov's hand weapon).
 They go to war with the Regulans, and the war gets worse.